 What should I do if my California employee is injured?

 - Make sure your employee gets medical treatment if they need it.
 This is the most important thing.
 Get help first—then figure out next steps.

 - If it’s a serious injury, call the nearest office of the California Division of Occupational Safety and Health to make a report.
 (You can grab the number for the nearest office here.)

-- Tell your insurance company.
+- Tell your online small business insurance company.

 Those are just the first steps.
 Go here to get full information for how to handle an employee injury in California.

 Hey, if you’re ready for an instant estimate on workers’ comp, we can get you one in less time than it takes to brew a cup of coffee.
 Everything is online.
 Everything is easy.